 UEX believes that the P2 Fault trend that hosts the McArthur River mine may continue onto the Christie Lake Project.
 UEX intends to convert the historical resource to a N.I.
-43-101 resource in the coming years with additional drilling and detailed review of the historical work completed.
-Beyond the known mineralized zones, management believes that the full potential of the productive corridor has only begun to be understood and that it holds very good potential for the discovery of new uranium deposits and expansion of the historical resources.
-This belief has been bolstered by the discovery of the Ōrora Zone in January 2017, located 500 m northeast and along strike of the Ken Pen Zone.
+43-101 resource by the end of 2017.
+Beyond the known mineralized zones, management believes that the full potential of this productive corridor has only begun to be understood and that it holds very good potential for the discovery of new uranium deposits and expansion of the historical resources.
+This belief has been bolstered by the discovery of the Ōrora Zone in January 2017, located 500 m northeast and along strike of the Ken Pen Deposit.
 Many kilometres of conductors exist on the southern half of the project which have never been drill tested and provide excellent greenfields exploration potential proximal to producing uranium mines.